pkgcraft/pkgcraft.github.io/content/posts/timesink-chronicles.md

 these chronicles entertain, inform, or inspire others to support this timesink and strive towards their own.

-[^1]: As long as one doesn't stray too far from the canonical CPython implementation.
+[^cpython]: As long as one doesn't stray too far from the canonical CPython implementation.
-[^2]: Pkgcore's C extensions leveraging the CPython API worked wonders in the python2 era, but slowly ossified into semi-pointless, unmaintainable kludges that I dreamed about replacing and finally just nuked.
+[^cexts]: Pkgcore's C extensions leveraging the CPython API worked wonders in the python2 era, but slowly ossified into semi-pointless, unmaintainable kludges that I dreamed about replacing and finally just nuked.